 Note: Aspirin is not recommended for children with a current or recent viral infection.
 Check with your doctor before giving your child aspirin.

 Elevation can also help keep swelling down.
-Keep your arm higher than your heart as much as possible.
+Elevate the arm higher than the heart as much as possible.
 A couple of days of elevation might be recommended for severe strains.

 Support may be needed to help protect, support, and keep your wrist in line while it heals.
 Supportive steps may include: